by Dr. Lawrence Wilson

 Stress alone can cause hair loss, usually due to nutrient depletion.
 Stress can be of any type such as lack of rest, fear, worry, financial problems or other causes.

-A COMPLETE NUTRITIONAL BALANCING PROGRAM IS BEST
+III.
+SOLUTIONS - A COMPLETE DEVELOPMENT PROGRAM IS BEST

 One reason is that some of the causes, such as a copper imbalance, can be quite deep and hidden.
 They will not be revealed on any medical or holistic test, and must be slowly uncovered or unwound over a period of months or longer.
 Only the proper program will gently rebalance and rebuild the body chemistry.